 Why Drone Inspections?

-With the employment of UAVs, drone inspections are the perfect solution for checking damage to hard to reach places and data collection used for analysis by chartered surveyors.
+With the employment of UAVs, aerial property surveys are the perfect solution for checking damage to hard to reach places and data collection used for analysis by chartered surveyors.
 Not only do they save time and money, they can also help reduce many of the potential health and safety risks associated with this line of work.

 With the ability to fly close to buildings and objects, high resolution imagery and 4k video, drone inspections provide an excellent alternative to collecting data in hard to reach places.